 Tegula funebralis, black turban

 Black turbans are conspicuous and abundant.
-The seem a bit more numerous on the central Oregon coast than on my home beaches in northern Oregon, but that could just be the places I frequent.
+They seem a bit more numerous on the central Oregon coast than on my home beaches in northern Oregon.
+Dave Cowles’ page on back turbans is full of great information.

 Gotshall, D. W. 2005.
 Guide to Marine Invertebrates, Alaska to Baja California 2nd Edition (Revised).
 Shoreline Press.